edresch/coalescence/coalescence.md

 * "When the mind becomes very silent, you can clearly see that all that exists in the world are brief moments of consciousness arising together with the six sense objects.
 If you can make the mind very focused you see that the whole world breaks down into these small events of sight and the knowing, sound and the knowing, thought and the knowing. ***No longer are these houses, cars, bodies or even oneself.
 All you see are particles of consciousness as experience.*** You will see differently that consciousness is like waves, like a sea, an ocean. ***Now it is not particles but instead every sight and every sound is contained in this ocean of consciousness.*** From this perspective, there is no sense of particles at all." - [Jack Kornfield](https://imgur.com/sYAw0zf)

+* "It´s like a thought wave - invisible state OR quantum wave function spread over space and time.
+Not a wave of matter, but a wave in what?
+In a universal ocean - an ocean of pure potentiality - a unified field - superstring field that of which we are all made of." - [John Hagelin, Ph.D.](https://imgur.com/eULXDOI)

 * *"My world is myself.
 I am at home.* ***You are the pure awareness that illuminates consciousness and its infinite content.
 Awareness is primordial;*** it is the original state, beginningless, endless, uncaused, unsupported, without parts, without change.
 There can be no consciousness without awareness, but there can be awareness without consciousness... ***Awareness is the common matrix of every experience."*** - [Sri Nisargadatta Mahara, I Am That](https://holybooks-lichtenbergpress.netdna-ssl.com/wp-content/uploads/I-Am-That-by-Sri-Nisargadatta-Maharaj.pdf)

+* And I think [the sages] point to the same depth in you, and in me, and in all of us.
+I think they are plugged into the All…. ***Your identity is indeed the All,*** and you are no longer part of that stream, you are that stream, with the All unfolding not around you but in you. - [Ken Wilber, A Brief History of Everything](https://www.goodreads.com/book/show/40363634)

 * "Imagine that all of reality is a stream of water, where water represents consciousness.
 Now imagine that within the stream, whirlpools form.
 While they may *look different* from other parts of the stream, the whirlpools are made of nothing more than water. ***To say that the brain generates mind is as absurd as to say that a whirlpool generates water.*** - [Bernardo Kastrup, Ph.D.](https://imgur.com/jca3hDu)